PAVE/Evaluated Clinical Experience – Apply

 Update

-The selection process for 2025-26 is now complete.
-Congratulations to those who have joined us in May 2025.
-To those who have not been called for interview, please do not be too disheartened: with an unprecedented number of applicants this year, disappointment is inevitable.
-We hope you will remain on our list for 2026-27, and that you will have an experience-packed and inspirational intervening year.
+The selection process for 2026-27 is now complete.
+Congratulations to those who will be joining us in May.
+To those who have not been called for interview, please do not be too disheartened: with an unprecedented number of applicants again this year, disappointment is inevitable.
+We hope you will remain on our list for 2027-28, and that you will have an experience-packed and inspirational intervening year.
 Thank you for your participation.

 Eligibility